The content found on this page is for informational purposes only as Dr. Werthman does not treat the following condition

 The recent literature suggests there is no clear reason to distinguish prostatodynia from non-bacterial prostatitis.
 During the past few years, molecular data and cultures performed with special equipment strongly suggested that chronic idiopathic prostatitis may actually be a cryptic bacterial infection of the prostate gland that is usually missed or undetected by routine conventional cultures in clinical microbiology laboratories.
 The definition of non-bacterial prostatitis and prostatodynia are still controversial.

-Dr. Werthman’s approach to treating prostatitis takes into account all of these aspects that may be causing it.
+Dr. Werthman’s approach to treating prostatitis in Los Angeles takes into account all of these aspects that may be causing it.
 We begin with an initial consultation (lasting 1 to 1 1/2 hours), including a detailed treatment history and review of records as many of our patients have been to multiple doctors in the past.
 A physical examination is performed, and urine and prostate fluid are obtained for microscopic examination and culture.
 The specimens are cultured on special equipment to allow for the growth of rare and hard to culture organisms.
 These are left for seven days, where most labs discard the specimens after 48 hours if there is no growth.
 We are currently investigating new and improved growth and culture media to better diagnose prostate problems.

 Based on your symptoms and test results, a urine flow test and measurement of bladder residual urine may be recommended.
 On occasion the prostate and bladder may need to be examined by ultrasound or cystoscopy.

 A treatment regimen including prostate massage, antibiotic therapy, diet modification and anti-inflammatory/immune modulation medications is recommended.
 We believe in a natural and holistic approach to the problem and are advocates of natural, herbal and bioflavonoid therapies as well as conventional treatments.